 b.
 And He will give him life: God promised to bless the prayer made on behalf of a brother in sin.
 Perhaps such prayers have special power before God because they are prayers in fulfillment of the command to love the brethren.
 Surely, we love each other best when we pray for each other.

 c.
-There is sin leading to death: Because he speaks in context of a brother, it is wrong to see him meaning a sin leading to spiritual death; he probably means a sin leading to the physical death of the believer.
+There is sin leading to death: Because John wrote in context of a brother, it is wrong to see him meaning a sin leading to spiritual death; he probably meant a sin leading to the physical death of the believer.

 ii.
 Apparently, a believer can sin to the point where God believes it is just best to bring them home, probably because they have in some way compromised their testimony so significantly that they should just come on home to God.

 iii.
 However, it is certainly presumptuous to think this about every case of an untimely death of a believer, or to use it as an enticement to suicide for the guilt-ridden Christian.
 Our lives are in God's hands, and if He sees fit to bring one of His children home, that is fine.